gonzex/test_abidocs/doc/user-guide/new_user.md

 "libxc", "paral", the "tutoX" series ...

 Many different sorts of pseudopotentials can be used with ABINIT.
-Most of them can be found on the [atomic data files](http://www.abinit.org/downloads/atomic-data-files) page of the ABINIT web site.
-There are official recommended pseudopotentials tables (the PAW JTH table, and the norm-conserving table from ONCVPSP), and also some older sets of pseudopotentials.
+Most of them can be found on the [atomic data files](http://www.abinit.org/downloads /atomic-data-files) page of the ABINIT web site.
+There are official recommended pseudopotentials tables (the PAW JTH table, and the norm- conserving table from ONCVPSP), and also some older sets of pseudopotentials.
 A subset of existing pseudopotentials are used for test cases, and are located in the ~abinit/tests/Psps_for_tests directory, but they are not recommended for production.
 Information on pseudopotential files can be found in the [ABINIT help file](help_abinit.html#5) and the ~abinit/doc/psp_infos directory.